rssteffey/AoC23/README.md

 ### Day 12
 - Part 1: I thought I was incredibly equipped to handle this one, given that I've made a nonogram solver (to aid with a nonogram generator) in the past.
 I remembered the key being to create combinations based on the potential blank spaces.
 Unfortunately I wasted entirely too much time trying to do pattern matching on the resulting tuples (this is Elixir, after all) before finally caving and just using a regex.
 - Part 2: Currently the part 2 to stump me most.
 Clearly the naive approach isn't going to complete, and I don't have the slightest idea what the quick algorithm is to count valid arrangements
+### Day 13
+- Part 1: I'm Clever King reigning from Clever mountain.
+You others are fools.
+Counting up your reflection rows one by one.
+Binary checksums rool, everything else droolz
+- Part 2: Mr. Moron residing at 37 Moron Ct.
+What am I even doing with my life?
+Spending literal hours chasing an edge case in input data that I cannot possibly track down for the life of me.
+For fun?
+I'm stubborn enough to finish this one, just like I will Part 12 eventually.
+But it may be the end of my 2023 AoC